 Yes, we work with both national and international doctors.
 For our international patients, we may be initially charged with creating their brace, and then they are seen by their home doctors.
 We consult with their doctors and help these patients with their treatment as much as possible.
 We also work with American orthopedic surgeons throughout the United States and have an excellent reputation for performing detailed work, fabricating the best existing scoliosis braces in the industry.

 Do you need a prescription to fabricate a brace?

 Yes, a medical prescription is required for fabricating a scoliosis brace.
 You must first see your doctor for a proper diagnosis and to get a prescription for us to create your brace.
 You will need to ask the doctor to write a prescription for a custom TLSO.

 Do your braces come in different colors and patterns?

 Yes, they do.
 When you come in for your brace appointment and we create your CAD (computer-aided design) or your brace cast, you will be able to select your colors and patterns.
 On the day that the brace is made, you will be given the opportunity to go into the lab and assist with making your brace which includes applying the color and pattern!

 It is important for scoliosis patients to stay active and they may participate in sports, PE, and extracurricular activities.
 In most cases, doctors will allow patients to have regular out-of-brace time for sports activities.

 What about diet and nutrition?

-Good nutrition and healthy eating is essential for all patients.
-A diet low in fat and high in protein, with plenty of fruits and vegetables is a great place to start.
+Good nutrition and healthy eating are essential for all patients.
+A diet low in fat and high in protein, with plenty of fruits and vegetables, is a great place to start.